-You can buy Dash on a wide range of cryptocurrency exchanges and trading platforms using conventional payment methods like wire transfers, debit and credit cards.
-You can also get Dash from ATMs.
+You can buy it on a wide range of cryptocurrency exchanges and trading platforms using conventional payment methods like wire transfers, debit and credit cards.
+You can also purchase it from ATMs.

 Using powerful ASIC computers, you can solve complex cryptographical problems generated by the X11 hashing algorithm.
 You can earn more Dash by becoming a Masternode.

-Although Dash has one of the most prominent cryptocurrencies in terms of practical usage, investment in Dash or any other cryptocurrency shall be made with caution.
+Although it has one of the most prominent cryptocurrencies in terms of practical usage, investment in Dash or any other cryptocurrency should be made with caution.